icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/invocation-pipeline.md

  - **Leaf invoker**\
    It's a leaf in the invocation pipeline that implements `invoke` without the help of another invoker.
-This leaf invoker is typically a connection or connection cache.
+This leaf invoker is typically a client connection or connection cache.

  - **Interceptor**\
     An [interceptor](interceptor) intercepts an invocation and forwards it to the "next" interceptor.
 IceRPC provides several built-it interceptors for logging, compression and more.

  - **Pipeline**\
-    A [pipeline](pipeline) forwards a request through interceptors and a final invoker registered with this pipeline.
+    A [pipeline](pipeline) forwards a request through interceptors and a leaf invoker registered with this pipeline.

 ```mermaid
 ---